-- Qualifying expenditure upon which income from Government grant or other third parties is dependent. - Invoices for substantially the same supply or service that are chargeable to the same service area are aggregated where their total is over £10k.
+- Qualifying expenditure upon which income from Government or other grants is dependent. - Invoices for substantially the same supply or service, from the same provider that are chargeable to the same service area are aggregated where their total is over £10k.